cross311/conferences/day1/wcf_webapi_service_oriented_development.md

 #WCF and WebAPI:

 ##WCF vs WebAPI:
-* WebAPI has killed WCF --> "The report of my death was an exaggeration."
+* WebAPI has killed WCF --> *"The report of my death was an exaggeration."* - Mark Twain
 * WCF and WebAPI both have their own uses.
 * WebAPI has a much smaller scope and learning curve than WCF.
 * One is NOT a replacement for the other
 * One is NOT better than the other
 * WCF is WAY more feature rich
 * Web API is WAY more interoperable
+     - no tooling necessary
 * WCF is based on SOAP protocol
 * Web API is based on REST architecture
 * WCF DataContracts mirror WebAPI Models